- Easier to maintain

 PORTABLE LAYOUT PROJECT

-Hudson Valley Division of the NMRA recognized the need for a portable lightweight layout that could be setup relatively easily at train shows and train meetings.
-Scott Meyer took on the task and began constructing a lightweight layout that met these requirements.
+Not too long ago, our Hudson Valley Division of the NMRA recognized the need for a portable lightweight layout that could be setup relatively easily at train shows and train meetings.
+Scott Meyer took on the task and constructed a lightweight layout that met these requirements.
 The layout itself weighs 9 lbs. and an additional staging area weighs 2 lbs.
 The layout section is 66 inches by 18 inches and the staging module is 36 inches by 6 inches.
 Both sit firmly on a 6 ft long table with a little overhang on both ends.
 Thank you, Scott, for spending the time to plan, build and demonstrate this layout.
-The following ten photos are the most current as we follow along with Scott.

-The following series of photos represents Scott’s initial work on this project.
+Let’s review the original start of project.
 He started with a sandwich of 2 one-inch-thick pieces of Styrofoam glued together.
 Layering the foam base enables you to easily model depressed, flat areas like watercourses or in Scott’s case, an abandoned quarry.
 Cut the top layer before gluing.

 Scott uses Liquid Nails for Projects exclusively for wood to foam, Styrene to wood/foam, cork to foam and track to cork or foam joints bonding.